 Philosophical reflection on theistic religious faith has produced markedly different accounts or models of its nature.
 This entry organizes discussion of accounts or models of faith around key components that feature in such accounts—with varying emphases, and with varying views about how these components relate to one another.
 These components are the cognitive, the affective, the evaluative, and the practical (volitional, actional and behavioural).
 Models of faith may also be usefully categorized according to further principles, including

-- how the model relates faith as a state to faith as an act or activity;
+- how the model relates faith as a state to the actional components associated with faith;

-- the type of epistemology with which the model is associated—‘evidentialist’ or ‘fideist’;
+- the type of epistemology with which the model is associated—whether it is broadly ‘internalist’ or ‘externalist’, ‘evidentialist’ or ‘fideist’;

 - whether the model is necessarily restricted to theistic religious faith, or may extend beyond it.

 The entry proceeds dialectically, with later sections presupposing the earlier discussion.
 The section headings are as follows: